She was arrested at a bar, then found hanging in a cell. Police haven’t given her family answers.

-Irene Chavez, 33, was arrested in the early-morning hours of Dec.
+Irene Chavez, 33, was arrested in the early morning hours of Dec.
 18 at Jeffery Pub, a gay bar on Chicago’s South Side.
 She was pronounced dead at the University of Chicago Medical Center at 11:30 a.m., after police said they found her nearly eight hours earlier, hanging by her shirt while in custody.
 Late Monday, the Civilian Office of Police Accountability (COPA), an agency investigating Chavez’s death, said that it was reviewing body cameras of officers who made the arrest but that there were no cameras installed in the police facility where Chavez was held.
 Officers wear body cameras, but it was not clear whether any were on when they found her body.

 Friends and relatives of Chavez suggest the lack of building cameras is intentional.